jrpotter/notebook/notes/computation/turing.md

 A **nondeterminstic Turing machine** (NTM) is a Turing machine that allows ambiguous transitions from a given state.
 At any point in computation, the machine may proceed according to several possibilities.
 An NTM has transition function: $$\delta \colon Q \times \Gamma \rightarrow \mathscr{P}(Q \times \Gamma \times \{L, R\}).$$

+A nondeterminisitic Turing machine is a [[decidability|decider]] if every branch of computation halts.

 %%ANKI
 Basic
 What is NTM an acronym for?